Home » All Posts » Gross Profit Percentage: How To Calculate It and What It Tells You

 Gross Profit Percentage is an efficiency indicatorMost people want to see Gross Profit results in both dollars and percentages for the year.
 Why?
 Dollars are important, but the percentage provides an extra perspective…

-For you (and to anyone outside of your business – such as your banker), your Gross Profit percentage represents “efficiency.”
+For you (and to anyone outside of your business – such as your banker), this percentage represents “efficiency.”
 I.e., How efficient is your business as it produces products or services?

 As an example, imagine that you’re looking at two companies: